Stilfontein

 Stilfontein (Afrikaans for quiet spring) is a former mining town which is located on the N12 (National Road) with 17,942 inhabitants, situated between Klerksdorp and Potchefstroom in North West Province of South Africa.
-Khuma is situated 11,3 kilometres from the town.
 It was incorporated into the City of Matlosana and some municipality administration is located in Matlosana (Klerksdorp).

 History

 Stilfontein was established in 1949 as a residential centre for three large gold mines: the Hartebeesfontein, Buffelsfontein, and Stilfontein mines.

 In May 1949, two shafts (Charles and Margaret) were sunk and it was this success at Stilfontein that inspired the opening up of the Hartebeesfontein and Buffelsfontein mines.

 The Margaret shaft at the Stilfontein mine was the first concrete headgear ever to be erected in South Africa and was designed locally and completely constructed form local materials.
-Tower mounted on this headgear was the first ever multi rope Koepoe hoist in South Africa.
+The tower mounted on this headgear was the first-ever multi-rope Koepoe hoist in South Africa.

+The Stilfontein mine closed in 2013.
+Since its closure, it has been a site for illicit mining activity, with illegal miners known as zama zamas attempting to extract remaining gold deposits in the abandoned shafts.
+In November 2024, a crisis began as siege efforts by law enforcement to curtail illegal mining resulted in the blocking of key shaft exits, trapping miners underground.
+Reports suggested that many were unable to resurface, fearing arrest or retribution from armed underground gangs who control mining operations.
+By mid January, 78 bodies had been retrieved, with reports that more than 100 miners in total have died.

 Demographics

 According to the 2011 Census, the population of Stilfontein was 17,942.
-The population density was 1,717 persons per km² (663 persons per mi²).
+The population density was 1,717 persons per km2 (663 persons per mi2).